Income Protection Insurance For Contractors

 What Comes Under Self-Employed Income Protection?

-If you are a self-employed contractor, the attraction of contractor income protection is to provide a replacement salary while you cannot work.
+If you are a self-employed contractor, the attraction of contractor income protection is that it provides a replacement salary while you cannot work.

-Income protection for self-employed contractors covers against wide-ranging illnesses, injuries and accidents, but there are areas that you should be aware of that are not covered:
+Income protection covers against a wide range of illnesses, injuries and accidents, but there are areas that you should be aware of that are not covered:

 - When an incident occurs, if you are working overseas in a country or location not included under the initial terms, this may stop any payout